thewaspcat/qa-portfolio/docs/manual/TC_UI_NAV_001.md

 - Validate both **link text** and **href attributes** (case-sensitive).
 - Functional testing of forms (login/contact) covered in separate cases.
 - Broken link verification to be repeated during regression testing.
+- **Automation Note**: The automation scripts are split due to differences in behavior for internal versus external links.
+**Script 1**: Validates the first 7 internal navigation links (Home → Contact us).
+**Script 2**: Validates the external link (Video Tutorials) opening in a new browser tab (YouTube).
 ---

 ## 11. Automation Readiness